What is the duration of the programme?

 No, a GRE/GMAT score is not required, and it will not add any weight to your application.

 Yes; after applying, if you are shortlisted, you will be asked to write and submit a research proposal of up to 2,000 words.
-This must be emailed to the MRes Admissions Secretary by 5 January 2023.
+This must be emailed to the MRes Admissions Secretary by 4 January 2024.

 There is no application charge.

-Visit the Apply webpage for full details on how to apply
+Visit the Apply webpage for full details on how to apply.

 We conduct video interviews with shortlisted applicants before a final decision is taken.

-When completing your application form we strongly recommend that you specify two Colleges by whom you would like to be considered for membership if you are offered a place on the MRes in Management Studies programme.
+When completing your application form we strongly recommend that you specify 2 Colleges by whom you would like to be considered for membership if you are offered a place on the MRes in Management Studies programme.
 Visit the Postgraduate Admissions website for advice on choosing a college.

 Fluency in English is a prerequisite for our programmes.
 Depending on your nationality and your most recent country of study, you may be required to take a language proficiency test to show you have the necessary command of the language to get the most out of the programme.
 You do not need to take the test before you apply but, if you are made an offer and have not already met our English language requirements, one of the conditions of admission will be that you pass a test at the correct level.
-If you have already taken a test in the past, you must have achieved the minimum requirements no more than two years before the start of your programme.
+If you have already taken a test in the past, you must have achieved the minimum requirements no more than 2 years before the start of your programme.
 Visit the Postgraduate Admissions’ International Student webpages for more details.

 Applicants who nearly miss the language requirement are not normally referred to the Language Centre.
 To fulfil the language conditions applicants must take again an approved English test.